SHAILI-GUPTA/hackout25/README.md

 # hackout25
-This repository contains codes related to hackathon .
+This repository contains codes related to hackathon(hackout) .